Villa Paradiso

 • To access the National Park, you have to go through the facilities at the entrance, which have a Visitors Centre as well as washrooms.

-• If you’d rather get to the park on your own, a taxi for the day to Humboldt Park charges 50 EUR or USD.
+• A taxi for the day to Humboldt Park charges 50 EUR or USD.
 If you share this expense with 3 other travellers, the cost per person comes down to 12.50 EUR or USD.

-• Don’t forget to bring with you water to drink and a sandwich or other form of food.
+• Don’t forget to bring sufficient water to drink and a sandwich or other form of food.

 • We encourage you to offer your guide a tip, an always welcome extra bit of income for a local family.
 Likewise, we encourage you to buy from local women the sweets they offer to visitors (almond or peanut brittle, or the grated coconut cucuruchos typical of Baracoa).
 Such treats can be a good source of energy during the hike.
 And such little expenses help more local families benefit from a sustainable tourism.